Assessment at Meadows

 Click here to find out about 'Assessment and Tracking' at Meadows First School.

 We are required to assess children against the Early Years' Foundation Stage Profile (EYFSP) at the end of the Reception year and then against the National Curriculum levels at the end of Key Stage one (Year 2).
+The children in a phonics screening at the end of year one.
+Year 4 children sit a multiplication check at the end of the year.

-Early Years' Foundation Stage Profile.
-Throughout their time in Reception, staff assess children by working alongside them, observing their learning and achievements and recording these against Early Outcomes using an online system called 'Tapestry'.
+Early Years' Foundation Stage Profile: Throughout their time in Reception, staff assess children by working alongside them, observing their learning and achievements and recording these against Early Outcomes using an online system called 'Tapestry'.

 This information is gathered and is used for the completion of the EYFSP.
 Parents have regular daily opportunities to be informed about their child's progress, as we operate an 'open door' policy.
 We also invite parents to contribute to the assessment process through 'wow' moments and through joining in with weekly session.
 There are more formal opportunities at parent teacher consultations and through their child's report.